LANREOTIDE ACETATE injection

 Gastroenteropancreatic Neuroendocrine Tumors

-The safety of lanreotide120 mg for the treatment of patients with gastroenteropancreatic neuroendocrine tumors (GEP-NETs) was evaluated in Study 3, a double-blind, placebo-controlled trial.
+The safety of lanreotide injection 120 mg for the treatment of patients with gastroenteropancreatic neuroendocrine tumors (GEP-NETs) was evaluated in Study 3, a double-blind, placebo-controlled trial.
 Patients in Study 3 were randomized to receive lanreotide (N=101) or placebo (N=103) administered by deep subcutaneous injection once every 4 weeks.
 The data below reflect exposure to lanreotide in 101 patients with GEP-NETs, including 87 patients exposed for at least 6 months and 72 patients exposed for at least 1 year (median duration of exposure 22 months).
-Patients treated with lanreotide had a median age of 64 years (range 30 to 83 years), 53% were men and 96% were Caucasian.
+Patients treated with lanreotide had a median age of 64 years (range 30 to 83 years), 53% were men and 96% were White.
 Eighty-one percent of patients (83/101) in the lanreotide arm and 82% of patients (82/103) in the placebo arm did not have disease progression within 6 months of enrollment and had not received prior therapy for GEP-NETs.
 The rates of discontinuation due to treatment-emergent adverse reactions were 5% (5/101 patients) in the lanreotide arm and 3% (3/103 patients) in the placebo arm.

-Table 3 compares the adverse reactions reported with an incidence of 5% and greater in patients receiving lanreotide 120 mg administered every 4 weeks and reported more commonly than placebo.
+Table 3 compares the adverse reactions reported with an incidence of 5% and greater in patients receiving lanreotide injection 120 mg administered every 4 weeks and reported more commonly than placebo.

 1Includes preferred terms of abdominal pain, abdominal pain upper/lower, abdominal discomfort